Stephon Castle: Rookie of the Year (2024–2025)

+First Finals appearance (2025–2026)

 On November 12, 2025, Castle recorded his first career triple-double with 23 points, 10 rebounds, and 10 assists in the Spurs’ 125–120 loss to the Golden State Warriors.
 He and Victor Wembanyama became the first pair of teammates in Spurs history to record triple-doubles in the same game.
 They also became the fifth duo in NBA history to each produce a 20-point triple-double in a game.
+On February 7, 2026, Castle put up his second career triple-double with a career-high 40 points, alongside 12 rebounds and 12 assists, on 15-of-19 shooting from the field, in a 138–125 win over the Dallas Mavericks.
+With the performance, he became only the second player in Spurs franchise history after David Robinson to record a 40-point triple-double.
+On March 12, Castle put up his third career triple-double with 30 points, 11 rebounds, and 10 assists in a 136–131 loss to the Denver Nuggets.
+On March 28, Castle recorded his fourth career triple-double with 22 points, 10 rebounds, and 10 assists in a 127–95 win over the Milwaukee Bucks.

+On April 24, in Game 3 of the Western Conference First Round against the Portland Trail Blazers, Castle put up 33 points and five assists in a 120–108 win.
+His teammate Dylan Harper put up 27 points, as they joined Kevin Durant and Russell Westbrook as the only duos to each put up 25 points in the same playoff game at 21 years old or younger in NBA history.
+On June 8, in Game 3 of the NBA Finals, Castle helped the Spurs cut the series deficit to 2–1 by recording 23 points, five rebounds, five assists, one steal, and one block in a 115–111 victory over the New York Knicks, snapping the Knicks’ 13-game winning streak.
+The Spurs ultimately lost the series 4–1 to the Knicks.

 National team career

 Castle played for the United States under-18 basketball team at the 2022 FIBA Under-18 Americas Championship.
 He averaged 5.5 points and 2.2 rebounds per game as the United States won the gold medal.

 Personal life

 Castle is the son of Quannette and Stacey Castle.
 He has a younger sister, Staci, and an older brother, Quenton.
-Castle's father, Stacey, was a teammate with NBA Hall of Famer Tim Duncan at Wake Forest during the 1993–94 season.
+Castle's father, Stacey, was a teammate with NBA Hall of Famer Tim Duncan at Wake Forest University during the 1993–94 season.